Umakshi12/Python_Use_Cases/dot product/README.md

 ## Dot Product of two vectors
-#### Dot Product/Scalar Product : It is an algebraic operation that takes two vectors of equal length and returns a single number as the producth.
+#### Dot Product/Scalar Product : It is an algebraic operation that takes two vectors of equal length and returns a single number as the product.

 #### In python dot product can be calculated using 2 methods